SAP-archive/teched2021-ANA260/exercises/Section 11 - Digital Boardroom/README.md

-# Section 11 - Digital Boardroom
+# Section 11 - Creating Digital Boardroom: Deep Dive

 ℹ️**Objective:** Learn how to create an executive overview of your company’s performance by curating selected pages from several Stories in one view with Digital Boardroom.